Manito/Cannon Hill, Spokane: Transportation

 The neighborhood is well integrated into the city's transportation system.
 It is bounded on three sides by roads classified as urban principle arterials.
 In addition, Lincoln and Bernard Streets are classified as urban minor arterials.
 The neighborhood and its arterials have increased significance during the winter months when there is snowy or inclement weather because Bernard Street and Grand Boulevard within the centrally located neighborhood is one of the north/south "snow corridors" in the city Snow Corridor Plan that leads to downtown and Division Street on the notoriously narrow and hilly streets of the South Hill; this means those roads are prioritized for plowing when the city snowplows are unable to effectively keep all the arterials passable.

 Public transit provided by Spokane Transit Authority also serves the neighborhood.
 Route 4, a frequent main line that traverses the city from north to south, runs along Grand Boulevard.
 Route 144, a frequent express line that connects the south side of the city with downtown, runs along 29th Avenue and cuts through the middle of the neighborhood on Bernard Street.
-Route 43, a basic main line, runs along 29th from Bernard to Lincoln then runs down Linclon through the neighborhood.
+Route 43, a basic main line, runs along 29th from Bernard to Lincoln then runs down Lincoln through the neighborhood.

 Dedicated bicycle lanes run along 29th Avenue, Bernard Street, High Drive and Cedar Street.
 Listed bicycle routes that do not have dedicated lanes run along 25th Avenue and 17th Avenue.